plunify/InTime/docs/recipes.md

 ### Custom Flow Recipe

 This recipe runs the InTime flow once with the specified flow configuration.
 Unlike the other InTime recipes, no properties in the flow configuration are controlled by the recipe, giving full control to the user.
 When using custom strategy algorithms, this recipe should be used in order to gain control over the `strategy_algorithm` property which is normally locked and controlled by other InTime recipes.

+To learn more about how to use this, refer to the [Custom Strategies](custom_strategies.md) page.